-A pre-mix powder energy drink like High 5’s citrus flavour powder is easy to make up on the morning of your ride and delivers up to 90g of carbohydrates per hour.
+A pre-mix powder energy drink like High5’s citrus flavoured powder is easy to make up on the morning of your ride and delivers up to 90g of carbohydrates per hour.
 It’s also lighter tasting than some bottled energy drinks that can end up being pretty sweet, so it’s easier to drink and digest.

 Easy to shove in a jacket or jersey pocket, bars can be snacked on as you ride, providing some instant energy.
-Cycling energy bars can solve two problems, tackling both hunger and dipping sugar and glycogen levels, making them popular on endurance rides or with cyclists who are completing consecutive tough rides.
+Cycling energy bars can solve two problems – tackling hunger, and dipping sugar and glycogen levels – making them popular on endurance rides or with cyclists who are completing consecutive tough rides.

-Some of the best energy bars come from Science in Sport.
+Some of the best energy bars come from Science in Sport (SiS).
 These cycling energy bars are designed to provide an instant hit using a high amount of carbohydrates that turn to sugar, so are a good backup to have on hand during longer rides.

 One of the easiest energy boosts to take with you, these small sweet-like chews are packed with fast-acting sugars or carbohydrates that provide an instant kick if you’re starting to flag.
 They can be tucked in with your mobile phone in a jersey pocket, ready to be called upon when needed.